 To learn more about this product, or to order, click here.

-Love the Pampered Chef Cut-N-Seal!
-It spices up a regular ole’ sandwich in a jiffy!
+Love the Pampered Chef Cut-N-Seal, but these are on the black market now.
+Pampered Chef no longer makes them, but I still love how it spices up a regular ole’ sandwich!
 (Not to mention the little perk of cutting off the crusts for the kids.)
-Click here for more information on the Cut-N-Seal.
+Click here to get one of these antiques – and get them while you can because they won’t be around much longer.
 And check out how cute these sandwiches are!
 Thanks to The Muffin Tin Mom for the darling kitty sandwich idea.
 Click here to see how she did it.

 4. Make Lunch Time Fun!